Jason Kelce says he and brother Travis have very different football brains

 One might think the siblings have a similar football intellect, but Jason Kelce said that’s not the case.
 While on the “Whiskey Ginger” podcast with Andrew Santino, Kelce talked about how the brothers see the game very differently.

-“Travis, he thinks about things, it’s still analytical, but he thinks about it more, in my opinion, from like an artist’s standpoint, like he’s like creating and like he’s doing things that like, this isn’t been talked about before.
+“Travis, he thinks about things, it’s still analytical, but he thinks about it more, in my opinion, from like an artist’s standpoint.
+Like, he’s like creating and he’s doing things that ... (haven’t) been talked about before.
 He just knows to do this based on what’s happening.”

 To illustrate his point, Kelce shared a story about when the brothers were little kids.
 It’s a tale that their father, Ed, likes to tell about Legos.